aws-samples/amazon-connect-power-dialer/README.md

 1. Loading a dialing list.
 2. Launching a dialing job.

 ### Loading a dialing list.
-To load a list, simply upload the CSV file (example is provided on file samplelist.csv), point the dialer to this file and invoke the ListLoad function.
+To load a list, simply upload the CSV file (example is provided on file [sample-file](/sample-files/sample-load.csv "sample-file") ), point the dialer to this file and invoke the ListLoad function.

 #### Uploading the file
 1. Generate a CSV file with the same structure as the example.